nkundiushuti/nkundiushuti.github.io/_research/biodenoising.md

   - bioacoustics, denoising
 header:
    image_fullwidth: "whale.png"
+mediaplayer: true

 ---

 ## Introduction

 {% include alert text='Marius Miron, Sara Keen, Jen-Yu Liu, Benjamin Hoffman, Masato Hagiwara, Olivier Pietquin, Felix Effenberger, Maddie Cusimano, "Biodenoising: animal vocalization denoising without access to clean data"' %}

+#### Abstract
+{% include alert text='
+Animal vocalization denoising is a task similar to human speech enhancement, a well-studied field of research.
+In contrast to the latter, it is applied to a higher diversity of sound production mechanisms and recording environments, and this higher diversity is a challenge for existing models.
+Adding to the challenge and in contrast to speech, we lack large and diverse datasets comprising clean vocalizations.
+As a solution we use as training data pseudo-clean targets, i.e. pre-denoised vocalizations, and segments of background noise without a vocalization.
+We propose a train set derived from bioacoustics datasets and repositories representing diverse species, acoustic environments, geographic regions.
+Additionally, we introduce a non-overlapping benchmark set comprising clean vocalizations from different taxa and noise samples.
+We show that that denoising models (demucs, CleanUNet) trained on pseudo-clean targets obtained with speech enhancement models achieve competitive results on the benchmarking set.
+We publish data, code, libraries, and demos https://mariusmiron.com/research/biodenoising.'%}

 ## Audio demos

+<audio src="http://archive.org/download/music_from_all_around_the_world/02._music_from_all_around_the_world_-_the_black_atlantic_-_dandelion.mp3" type="audio/mp3" controls="controls"></audio>

 ## Training dataset description